Understanding Your Offer

 *For English language courses, the deposit will include the full course tuition fee if the duration is 24 weeks or less, or 50% of the total course fee for durations of more than 24 weeks.

-Payment for subsequent sessional, trimester or annual subject fees must be paid by the audit dates quoted in the UOW Key Dates or UOW College Dates for academic programs; students in English langauge courses of more than 24 weeks will have the balance of their fees due two weeks before the start of their second study period at UOW College.
+Payment for subsequent sessional, trimester or annual subject fees must be paid by the audit dates quoted in the UOW Key Dates or UOW College Dates for academic programs; students in English language courses of more than 24 weeks will have the balance of their fees due two weeks before the start of their second study period at UOW College.

 All fees are reviewed annually and subject to increase during the period of study.
 All students are bound by the terms and conditions of the UOW Tuition Fee and Refunds Policy or the UOW College Fees and Refunds Policy as relevant to their course enrolment.